 Day 2: Level II Multi-Pitch Climbing Class

 Your second day of instruction is another all-day class at one of our climbing areas.
 You will use the skills you learned in day 1 to climb steeper and more difficult climbs.
 The day will also include an overhanging rappel.
+The participants will be divided randomly throughout the day for specific activities to effectively evaluate each climber’s abilities.
+You must complete this day successfully to qualify for the Grand Teton climb.

 Day 3: Hike to the Lower Saddle

 You will meet your guide for the day at our office, typically around 9:45am.
 After introductions and information sharing, the guide will do a gear check and your group will begin the hike to the Lower Saddle.
 The hike is strenuous and typically takes 5-7 hours.
 You will gain 5,000 ft. of elevation in approximately 7 miles.
 The day will include rest stops along the way, and lunch in a beautiful alpine setting.
+The guide will set the pace on the hike and you must be able to maintain this pace throughout the day.
 In the late afternoon or early evening you will reach our base camp hut at the Lower Saddle.
-After an early dinner, the guides will share information about the next day’s summit attempt, and then it’s early to bed so you get as much rest as possible.
+After an early dinner, the guides will share information about the next day’s climb.
+Decisions regarding rope teams, the route to attempt, and whether the true summit or the Enclosure will be the goal will be made by the guide(s) based on climber abilities as demonstrated during instruction and hiking/scrambling abilities demonstrated on the hike to the lower saddle.
+Then it’s early to bed so you get as much rest as possible.

 Day 4: Summit Attempt and Hike Down to the Valley